SpcyToast/portfolio/README.md

 ### Background

 This project is intended to showcase side projects in a localised format.
-It is Currently under development and will contain a variety of full stack or front end only mini projects that are responsive in resizable windows.
+It is currently under development and will contain a variety of full stack or front end only mini projects that are responsive in resizable windows.

+The App is deployed on https://prashniel-portfolio.vercel.app/.
+Feel free to check it out

 ### Current Apps